JamesMaryland/Basic-PortScanner/README.md

 # Basic-PortScanner
+Use this simple PortScanner to discover what ports are open on your target.
-Basic PortScanner for Penetration Testing
+Feel free to use this as source code for creating your own Penetration Testing Tools.